Rishikesh-991/AWS-CICD-DEVOPS/README.md

-# AWS DevOps Using CI/CD
+# AWS DevOps Using CI/CD project by Rishikesh Kourav
 ### Overview
 🚀🛠️ AWS DevOps practices involve the integration of development and operations teams to streamline the software delivery process.
 Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the building, testing, and deployment of applications, ensuring rapid and reliable delivery of software updates.

 ![A-World](preview.png)

-Check out the live preview of hosted [Website](https://imharshag.github.io/AWS-DevOps-CICD/)
+Check out the live preview of hosted [Website](https://Rishikesh-991.github.io/AWS-DevOps-CICD/)

 ### Resources